paysdoc/ES6TypeScript/README.md

 }
 new Example().foo({name:'test'});
 ```
-Sometimes you know there's a certain variable available in an object, but Typescript will not let you call it (because of
-a different assigned type).
-To overcome this you either have to set the correct typ so the error goes away, or you cheat
-and cast the object to a different type.
-In the end it's still JavaScript so this only affects compiletime.

 ##Assignment 6 Decorators
 Decorators are like annotations and can be used to add meta data or behaviour to classes, methods, params and variables.